 “There are many beautiful public and private common areas for the families to visit,” said Schneider.
 “Residents can host visitors in their apartment, or enjoy any one of the common areas.
 Parties can be arranged in the private dining room or country kitchens with a prior reservation.”

-With recreational activities going on, family can either take part privately in an activity with their loved one, or join with the group.
+With recreational activities going on, visitors can either participate privately in an activity with their loved one, or join the group.

-And just as they would at home, Reflections residents are free to leave the community with their families, maybe for a special meal out, a shopping trip, a family celebration, or a holiday.
-All residents are asked to sign out at the reception desk with an expected time of return so staff members are aware of who is in the building.
+And just as they would at home, Reflections residents are free to leave the community with their families, whether it’s for a special meal, shopping trip, family celebration, or holiday.
+All residents are asked to sign out at the reception desk with an expected return time so staff members know who is in the building.